DEMCON/libstored/README.md

 - All code is normal C++, there are no platform-dependent constructs used.
   Therefore, all platforms are supported: Windows/Linux/Mac/bare metal (newlib), x86/ARM, gcc/clang/MSVC/armcc).
+- The VHDL implementation is also generic, but only developed for Xilinx (using Vivado).
 - The store and all other libstored classes are not thread-safe.
   Using threads is troubling anyway, use [fibers](https://github.com/jhrutgers/zth) instead.